What Is Amazon Glacier?

 Getting Started—The Getting Started with Amazon Glacier section walks you through the process of creating a vault, uploading archives, creating jobs to download archives, retrieving the job output, and deleting archives.

 Amazon Glacier provides a management console, which you can use to create and delete vaults.
-However, all other interactions with Amazon Glacier require programming.
-For example, to upload data, such as photos, videos, and other documents, you must write code and make requests using either the REST API directly or the AWS SDK for Java and .NET wrapper libraries.
+However, all other interactions with Amazon Glacier require that you use the AWS Command Line Interface (CLI) or write code.
+For example, to upload data, such as photos, videos, and other documents, you must either use the AWS CLI or write code to make requests, by using either the REST API directly or by using the AWS SDKs.
+For more information about using Amazon Glacier with the AWS CLI, go to AWS CLI Reference for Amazon Glacier.
+To install the AWS CLI, go to AWS Command Line Interface.

 Beyond the getting started section, you'll probably want to learn more about Amazon Glacier operations.
 The following sections provide detailed information about working with Amazon Glacier using the REST API and the AWS Software Development Kits (SDKs) for Java and Microsoft .NET: